smeghead/php-class-diagram/README.md

 ### From DockerHub

-You can use docker image includes php-class-diagram and plantuml, from below URL.
+You can utilize a Docker image that includes php-class-diagram and PlantUML from the following URL.

  * https://hub.docker.com/r/smeghead7/php-class-diagram